Back to Expert Advice

 • Keep one main topic per page where possible, or at least one clear question per section, and avoid conflicting claims across URLs.

-• Finish by adding a focused FAQ section and matching FAQ schema for your most important questions so AI engines can lift clean, ready-to-quote answers.
+• Finish with a focused FAQ section and matching FAQ schema for your most important questions, so AI engines can lift clean, ready-to-quote answers.

 Look for these indicators: